howardginsburg/HomeAssistant/README.md

   1. Shut down the containers with `docker-compose down`.
   1. Start the containers with `docker compose up -d`.
   1. Home Assistant > Overview > Add Card > Frigate
+7. Shut down the containers with `docker-compose down`.

 ### Z-Wave